Reasons Why You should Visit Royal Textile Academy (RTA) Bhutan

-The RTA is one of the first institutions in the country practising and imparting internationally accepted methods and techniques of conservation and preservation of the priceless textiles and other artefacts.
+The RTA is one of the first institutions in the country to practise and imparting internationally accepted methods and techniques of conservation and preservation of priceless textiles and other artefacts.
 The conservation centre has not only been responsible for the preservation and conservation of our artefacts but also provided our service to restore many pieces from several Dzongs and monasteries in Bhutan.

 As of now the conservation centre at the Royal Textile Academy is focused primarily on textiles.
-However, with our growing collections that includes not only textiles but metals, wood works, paintings, etc. our conservation department will expand to include these art works and artifacts as well.
+However, with our growing collections that include not only textiles but metals, woodworks, paintings, etc. our conservation department will expand to include these artworks and artefacts as well.

 5 Reasons Why People Should Visit RTA